stephen-gabriele/btc-portfolio/README.md

 - prefetching next batch of transactions for a user.
 - Removing addresses
 - Wallet syncing
+- Create a generic button components with shared styling

 1. **Scope out the work to be completed:**